- A collegial, collaborative environment

 Professional characteristics essential to the practice of medicine are also considered in the evaluation process.
 Students collaborate with faculty mentors to develop and modify individualized learning plans that map out training goals and expectations.

 During the science and clinical foundation courses, students are assessed via frequent integrated quizzes and exams at the end of each course.
+Each integrated quiz is followed by a Second Chance Quiz, which allows students an additional opportunity to test for learning, reinforce material and attempt to relieve some of the stress that accompanies those quizzes.
 Additionally, students receive narrative feedback on performance and areas to develop in the Doctoring Course from their small-group faculty.
 Coaching faculty help students process feedback from the domains of the curriculum (e.g. cardiovascular, leadership, anatomy) to help guide improvement.

 During clinical segments, students are assessed on dimensions of knowledge; patient care; communication; professionalism; leadership teamwork and interprofessional collaboration; practice-based learning and improvement; and critical thinking and discovery.
 Feedback is given at regular intervals and includes comments from faculty and residents with whom the students worked.

 At Michigan, your achievement of competencies and strengths/areas for improvement are evaluated by a Competency Committee that follows your progress through medical school from start to finish.
 This mirrors how residency programs evaluate residents, and emphasizes a holistic, data-driven approach to reviewing your performance.